Jor66453/ertghgtgh/README.md

 local localPlayer = game.Players.LocalPlayer

-if not checkWhitelist(localPlayer.UserId) then
+-- Ensure whitelist check runs before anything else if not checkWhitelist(localPlayer.UserId) then
     localPlayer:Kick("You are not approved to use this GUI!
 Please DM 'grimerah' aka Castiel in Discord to get approved.") return end

-print("SuperNatural Script: Loading..")
+-- Proceed with the rest of the script print("SuperNatural Script: Loading..") print("Loaded!")
-print("Loaded!")